-An increasing number of people are interested in learning more about solar energy and discovering how much money it may save them.
+An increasing number of people are interested in learning more about PV solar energy and discovering how much money it may save them.
 Unfortunately, many scammers are well aware of this and have evolved methods that may convert homeowners’ hopes of domestic solar power into headaches.

 Most buyers have no prior experience with photovoltaic (PV) solar systems, unlike when purchasing a car or a home.
 As a result, distinguishing a respectable solar company from a scammer can be difficult, and scammers can take numerous shapes.
-Some salespeople are charming who comes to the door.
+Some salespeople are charming when comes to the door.
 Some people make a deluge of phone calls, emails, and letters.

 Switching to PV solar can save customers money on their electricity and lower their carbon footprint when done correctly.
 It is not difficult to avoid solar power scams and get these benefits, but it does necessitate care.